JeTondsLeGazon/SuperCells-benchmarking/README.md

 ## Run files

-The pipeline is runnable via the run files: 'runProcessing.R', 'runDE.R' and 'runAnalysis.R', respectively.
+The pipeline is runnable via the run files: 'runProcessing.R', 'runMetacell.R', 'runDE.R' and 'runAnalysis.R', respectively.

 Any file can be run with:
 ```